-Tower Hill Rainbow System
+Tower Hill Attendance Letters

-If attendance hits 95% an initial Green Letter will be sent explaining how important it is for children to attend school.
-Parents/carers will be offered an appointment with the Family Support Link Worker.
-If attendance improves a standard 'congratulatory' letter will be sent!
+If attendance hits 95% an initial letter will be sent explaining how important it is for children to attend school.
+Parents/carers will be offered an appointment with the Family Support Link Worker

-If attendance continues to drop to below 93% a Yellow Letter will be sent in order to make an appointment with the Pastoral Care Manager (SENCo) to discuss what support might be helpful in improving the child's attendance.
+If attendance continues to drop to below 93% a second Letter will be sent in order to make an appointment with the Pastoral Care Manager (SENDCo) to discuss what support might be helpful in improving the child's attendance.

-If attendance drops below 91% a Red Letter will be sent requesting the parents meet with the Headteacher as the Persistent Absentee threshold will have been hit.
+If attendance drops below 91% a third Letter will be sent requesting the parents meet with the Headteacher as the Persistent Absentee threshold will have been hit.